Board & Staff

-Shana Betz, Co-President, began producing as the ED of MVPA for the music industry, working on corporate partnerships with Universal Studios, Sony, Warner Bros., MTV and more.
+Shana Betz, Co-President & Founder, began producing as the ED of MVPA for the music industry, working on corporate partnerships with Universal Studios, Sony, Warner Bros., MTV and more.
 She produced many short format projects, including The Stranger, which won the Eastman Kodak New Filmmaker Award.
 Shana honed her acting and comedic voice while performing with Tim Robbins’, The Actors’ Gang, touring as the only female in George Orwell’s 1984.
 Betz partnered with Robbins to program and produce the WTF?!
 Festival and Axis Mundi Series — over 40 music, literature and film events and more.
 Shana began directing when she received a grant to write and direct a film for Girls!
 Girls!
 Girls!
 Project.
 She was selected to participate in the Film Independent Directors Lab with her script, Free Ride based on her life story.
 Her second feature is in post- production while she preps for the third, Black Belle.

-America Young, Co-President, is the writer/producer of Geek Therapy (licensed by Stan Lee & POW!
+America Young, Co-President & Founder, is the writer/producer of Geek Therapy (licensed by Stan Lee & POW!
 Entertainment).
 She has stunt coordinated/action directed films and music videos for Katy Perry, Ashley Simpson, The Used, Chris Cornell and Natasha Beddingfield.
 America helped start, run and program the non-profit Feel Good Film Festival and was the Director of Operations of The Catalina Film Festival.
 She was one of the executive producers and directors of the feature film anthology called Girls!
 Girls!
 Girls! starring Octavia Spencer, Beth Grant and French Stewart.
 She has directed the pilot Wrestling with Parenthood, starring professional wrestlers and written by, Steve Jaros, the writer of the critically acclaimed Saints Row video games.
 She just directed the comedy feature, The Concessionaires Must Die this year.
 She’s attached to direct a punk rock, super hero feature called Smash Girl.